SimpleBus/SimpleBus/doc/consuming.md

 ## Using supervisor

-The best way to keep your process alive is with [supervisor](http://supervisord.org).
+The best way to keep the process alive is with [supervisor](http://supervisord.org).

 Consider below example: